-Gold Rush climbs the biggest line on the North Ridge of Rundle (where Rundlehorn is found in Banff), is fully bolted and goes at mostly 5.4 to 5.5 with a few moves of 5.7 and an overall commitment of grade III for rock climbing.
+Gold Rush climbs the biggest line on the North Ridge of Rundle (where Rundlehorn is found in Banff), is fully bolted and goes at mostly 5.4 with a few moves of 5.7 at most and an overall commitment of grade III for rock climbing.
 David Smart and I spied the line this spring after finishing MacLab Slab (the fully bolted 5.6/7 eight-pitch route to the left).
 Smart made a number of visits to the Rockies from Toronto to complete the two lines this year.

 The first 10 pitches climb a continuous slab to its top.
 Pitch 11 traverses left into a forest and is a pitch that needs to be re-led on the descent.
 Pitch 11 accesses a walking pitch that leads to the upper three pitches that end about 100 metres higher than Rundlehorn.
 The rock varies from broken and scrambley to some of the most bullet-hard slab around.
 The final pitch climbs a steeper wall with some unique features.